loteoo/hyperstatic/src/pages/Home/home.md

 You can do this dynamically by adding javascript to the `createPages.js` file.

-All pages for this demo site has been pre-rendered.
 Try disabling javascript in your browser, everything should still mostly work!